dbetebenner/NCME_Presentation_2016/presentation.md

 ===

-### 3 Wonderful papers
+### 3 great papers

 - Papers all make significant contributions to the understanding of the role the measurement error plays in SGPs and SGP summaries.
-- Papers all cognizant of the role of utility which was a primary design criterion in their development.
+- Papers all cognizant of the role of _utility_ which was a primary design criterion in the creation of SGPs.
 - Papers all contribute to efforts to use growth data sensibly, especially when used for evaluative purposes.